 If you have any questions as to whether or not to disclose in a real estate transaction, you should consult a lawyer as real estate salespersons and brokers are not licensed to provide legal advice.

-At the Law Offices of Carolyn C. Phillips, we have the background and experience necessary to evaluate the issues unique to your property whether it be contract law, civil law, construction law, the Davis-Sterling Act (homeowner’s association law) or California real estate law and to provide you with a strategy to resolve your dispute.
+At the Law Office of Carolyn C. Phillips, APC., we have the background and experience necessary to evaluate the issues unique to your property whether it be contract law, civil law, construction law, the Davis-Sterling Act (homeowner’s association law) or California real estate law and to provide you with a strategy to resolve your dispute.

 Property disputes can occur between the following parties: